JosukeH/blackjack/README.md

 # blackjack

-You can try this simple on
+You can try this simple game on

 https://josukeh.github.io/blackjack/